Garrett-Weber/knossos/README.md

 # Knossos

-A reverse shell that facilitates an AES encrypted connection.
+A bind shell that facilitates an AES encrypted connection.

 ## How to install